blackmidinewroad/export-lb-logs/README.md

   LB_USERNAME='your-letterboxd-username'
   OBSIDIAN_VAULT_PATH='path/to/notes/folder'
   NOT_RATED_FILE='path/to/not/rated/log.md'
-  CHROME_DRIVER_FILE='path/to/chromedriver.exe'
   CHROME_USER_DATA_DIR='path/to/user-data/folder'
   TMDB_ACCESS_TOKEN='your-tmdb-access-token'
   ```

   - Replace `path/to/notes/folder` with the actual path to the folder where notes will be stored (e.g., `D:/ObsidianVaults/MyVault/Movies`).
   - Replace `path/to/not/rated/log.md` with the actual path to the file where not rated movies will be stored (e.g., `D:/ObsidianVaults/MyVault/Movies/NotRated/log.md`).
-  - Replace `path/to/chromedriver.exe` with the actual path to the ChromeDriver file (e.g., `C:/ChromeDriver/chromedriver.exe`).
   - Replace `path/to/user-data/folder` with the actual path to the Chrome User Data folder (e.g., `C:/Users/JohnDoe/AppData/Local/Google/Chrome/User Data`).
   - Replace `your-tmdb-access-token` with your actual access token.
 If you don't have it yet, sign up at [TMDB](https://www.themoviedb.org/), then go to [API settings](https://www.themoviedb.org/settings/api) to register for an API access.
 After API registration you will have `API Read Access Token` in your profile settings.